vmdn23/reach-project/README.md

-# Linkedin Reach Project - Commandline Hangman
+# Linkedin Reach Project - Command Line Hangman

 !["Linkedin Reach Banner"](https://content.linkedin.com/content/dam/engineering/site-assets/images/blog/posts/2019/08/reach1.png)

-This is a commandline hangman game that was created by Victor Nguyen using Python for the Linkedin Reach Apprenticeship application.
+This is a command line hangman game that was created by Victor Nguyen using Python for the Linkedin Reach Apprenticeship application.

 ## Table of Contents